jimbucktoo/inquizlit-frontend/README.md

 What things you need to install the software and how to install them

+* [Angular CLI](https://www.npmjs.com/package/@angular/cli) - Auth0 is a flexible, drop-in solution to add authentication and authorization services to your applications.
+* [Heroku](https://www.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+* [Node.js](https://www.nodejs.org/) - Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 * [NPM](https://www.npmjs.com/) - npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
-* [Node.js](https://www.nodejs.org/) - Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
-* [Angular CLI](https://www.npmjs.com/package/@angular/cli) - Angular is a TypeScript-based open-source front-end web application framework led by the Angular Team at Google and by a community of individuals and corporations.
-Angular is a complete rewrite from the same team that built AngularJS.
-* [Heroku](https://www.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 ### Installing